UofTActuarial/UofTActuarial.github.io/content/authors/Silvana-Pesenti/_index.md

 # - Former Graduate Students
 ---

-Silvana Pesenti is an Assistant Professor in Insurance Risk Management at the Department of Statistical Sciences at the University of Toronto.
+Silvana Pesenti is an Associate Professor in Insurance Risk Management at the Department of Statistical Sciences at the University of Toronto.
 Silvana was named the [2022 Rising Star in Quant Finance](https://www.risk.net/awards/7926406/rising-star-in-quant-finance-silvana-pesenti) by [Risk.net](https://www.riskawards.com/) for the paper Portfolio Optimisation within a Wasserstein Ball.
 She received the [2020 Peter Clark Best Paper Prize](https://www.statistics.utoronto.ca/news/assistant-professor-silvana-pesenti-awarded-peter-clark-best-paper-prize-exceptional-research-0) for her research paper  “Reverse Sensitivity Testing: what does it take to break the model?” from the Institute and Faculty of Actuaries (IFoA).
 In 2019, Silvana was awarded the [Dorothy Shoichet Women Faculty Science Award of Excellence](https://www.statistics.utoronto.ca/news/dorothy-shoichet-award-winner-silvana-pesenti%E2%80%99s-research-builds-bridges-might-help-prevent-next).

 Silvana Pesenti received her PhD in Actuarial Science and Insurance from [Bayes Business School (formerly Cass Business Scohol)](https://www.bayes.city.ac.uk/), London, UK.
 Her PhD thesis was awarded the Dimitris N. Chorafas Prize 2018 from the [Weizmann Institute of Science](https://www.weizmann.ac.il/pages/).
 Further, Silvana holds a MSc and a BSc in Mathematics from [ETH Zurich](https://ethz.ch/en.html).